goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ##Proofs

 Having described the implementations of the two binder representations along with the definitions of capture-avoiding substitution using nominal sets and the corresponding substitution and _open_ operations in the LN mechanization, we come the the main part of the comparison, namely the proof of the Church Rosser theorem.
-This section examines specific instances of some of the major lemmas, which form parts of this bigger result.
+This section examines specific instances of some of the major lemmas, which form parts of this bigger result and highlight the important differences between the two mechanizations.
 The general outline of the proof has been described in \cref{cr-def}.

 ###\cref{Lemma:maxEx}